Google Translate Disclaimer

 Surface water is any source of water that is open to the atmosphere and is subject to runoff from the land.
 This includes lakes, streams, rivers, ponds and springs.
 Because these sources are open to the environment and subject to runoff, it is likely that the water will contain micro-organisms such as bacteria, viruses and parasites that can cause illness.

-A drilled well consists of a hole bored into the ground with the upper part being lined with casing.
-The casing protects the groundwater source, provides a housing for the pumping mechanism and for the pipe that moves the water from the pump to the surface.
-Most drilled wells reach deep aquifers; therefore they have a lower risk of contamination and have a more constant temperature.
-However, they are more vulnerable to deep aquifer contaminants (for example from salt) and can have poorer natural water quality.
+A drilled well consists of a hole bored into the ground using a drilling rig and the upper part is lined with a casing.
+The casing protects the groundwater source, provides a housing for the pumping equipment and is the wall of the well which protects it from contamination and cave-ins.
+Most drilled wells reach deep aquifers, and have a lower risk for contamination and more constant temperature.
+However, they can be vulnerable to deep aquifer contaminants and can have poorer natural water quality (e.g., salt).

 A dug well is a hole in the ground dug by a shovel or backhoe.
-A dug well is excavated below the groundwater table until incoming water exceeds the digger's bailing rate.
-The well is cased with concrete casing to prevent collapse and then covered with a concrete cap.
+Dug wells are used when water is close to the surface.
+The well is usually lined with a concrete casing to prevent collapse and then covered with a concrete cap.
 Dug wells are not very deep, typically reaching only 10 to 30 feet below ground.
-Being shallow, dug wells have a higher risk of contamination.
+Water temperature can change seasonally.
+These shallow wells have a higher risk for contamination with bacteria.

-A well point, also called a sand point or driven-point well, is a small diameter well made with steel pipes that are threaded together with a well screen at the end, which is usually 2 - 3 feet long.
+A driven point well, also called a sand point well, is normally constructed in sand and gravel.
+They are small in diameter well made with steel pipes that are threaded together with a well screen at the end which is usually 2 to 3 feet long.
 The purpose of the screen is to allow groundwater to follow into the well but keep the surrounding sand out.
-Because these wells access a shallow water table, they tend to have limited yield and possible water shortages in dry periods.
-Well points are also more vulnerable to near-surface contamination.
+These wells access a shallow water table so they tend to have limited yield and possible water shortages in dry periods.
+They are also more vulnerable to contamination with bacteria.

 • after a flood